 Identify Witnesses

-Witnesses can be an excellent source of information.
-Scan the scene for pedestrians or other drivers that saw the car accident happen.
-These witnesses may have recorded the collision, or the aftermath of the crash, with their smartphones.
+Witnesses are a critical source of information.
+Scan the scene for pedestrians or other drivers who witnessed the car accident.
+These witnesses may have recorded the collision or its aftermath with their smartphones.
 Collecting contact information and any footage they have can be crucial to your case.
-If possible, request that these witnesses give a police report.
+If possible, request that these witnesses give a statement to the police.

 Our Nova Scotia Personal Injury Lawyers Can Help

-If you (or a family member) have been injured in a car accident caused by someone else’s negligence, contact a personal injury lawyer immediately.
-Seeking legal advice following a car accident can help ensure that all of the important evidence about how the accident happened is properly preserved.
-An experienced personal injury lawyer from Valent Legal will help you navigate the insurance claims process and improve your chances of refuting claims that you contributed to your injuries or losses.
-Contact Valent Legal today for your free case review.
+If you or a family member has been injured in a car accident caused by someone else’s negligence, contact a personal injury lawyer immediately.
+An experienced personal injury lawyer from Valent Legal will help you navigate the insurance claims process and counter claims that you contributed to your injuries or losses.